What are the major differences between retail and wholesale investors?

 Section 9 and 761G(7)(d) of the Act defines a professional investor, which includes (amongst other things):

-The small scale offering exception (known as the “The 20/12 rule”) is contained in section 708(1) of the Act.
-It provides that a regulated disclosure document is not required if a person makes a personal offer of securities that results in securities being issued or transferred to 20 or fewer persons with no more than $2 million being raised in any rolling 12 month period.
+The small-scale offering exception (known as the “The 20/12 rule”) is contained in section 708(1) of the Act for shares and 1012E of the Act for managed investment schemes.
+It provides that a regulated disclosure document is not required if a person makes a personal offer of securities/interests that results in securities/interests being issued or transferred to 20 or fewer persons with no more than $2 million being raised in any rolling 12-month period.
+The Act defines what constitutes a “personal offer”.

 What about self-managed super funds (SMSFs)?